 In current English-speaking, non-Muslim contexts, the meaning of jihad has much more to do with our own culture and our own fears than it does with Muslims and their faith.

-Perhaps then the word jihad can come to mean our struggle to understand our neighbours more.
+Perhaps then the word jihad can come to mean our struggle to understand our neighbors more.